Gain an advanced understanding of psychology in both sport performance and exercise for health and wellbeing

-An application is planned to endorse the course through the new BASES Postgraduate SEPAR Endorsement Scheme.
-The endorsement enables graduates to enter the BASES SEPAR training routeway.
+The course is also accredited through the BASES Postgraduate Endorsement Scheme.
+This endorsement enables graduates to enter the BASES SEPAR training routeway.

 By studying at Chichester, you will have the opportunity to become involved in the wider research and consultancy work of the department which includes Sport and Exercise Psychology academics and consultants.

 Study the principles and application of psychology within sport and exercise

 Throughout you course, you will study six taught modules, five discipline modules and one in research methods and statistics.
 In addition, students will complete a research dissertation.

 You will learn and apply innovative and cutting-edge methods of analysis evident in psychology literature.